-The haunting image of a woman who discovers the bud of a flower is growing in her lung is at the center “L’Ecume des Jours."
-Filled with beautiful imagery, the film is nevertheless too languid to achieve widespread acceptance.
-Further exposure on the fest route may give it a profile that could result in niche distribution in some territories.
+The haunting image of a young woman who discovers the bud of a flower is growing in her lung is at the center “L’Ecume des Jours,” one of the most famous novels of the influential post-war French author Boris Vian, a story that is transferred to Japan in Go Riju’s version of the book.
+Filled with beautiful imagery and intriguing elements, the film is nevertheless a little too languid to achieve widespread acceptance.
+However, further exposure on the fest route may give it a profile that could result in niche distribution in some territories.

 An opening title admits Riju’s film will be “unfaithful to the world of the novel.”
 The setting is Tokyo, where young astronomer Kotaro (Masatoshi Nagase) meets Kuroe (Rie Tomosaka) at a gallery opening; in Japanese, the pronunciation of “Kuroe” sounds a lot like “Chloe.”
 He’s there because his aunt is the artist; she’s been invited because she works at a laundry the aunt frequents.
 Neither of them likes the paintings very much, and it’s love at first sight.

 Kotaro is so happy that he generously loans a large sum of money to his best friend, Eisuke (Shinya Tsukamoto), an obsessive collector of the illustrated books of cult writer Kitano (played by Shinji Aoyama, director of the Cannes Fipresci prize winner “Eureka”).

 Kotaro and Kuroe marry almost immediately in a Christian ceremony and move into an apartment.
 Life is completely joyous until, one day on the beach, Kuroe collapses.
 Doctors diagnose a tumor in her right lung and operate to remove the lung; the “tumor” turns out to be the bud of a water lily.